adityaagarwal08/Invest-IQ/replit.md

-# Stock Scoring Platform
+# InvestIQ - Smart Stock Analysis Platform

 ## Overview

-This is a stock scoring platform built with React and Express, designed to analyze and rank Nifty 50 companies using configurable scoring algorithms.
-The application provides a comprehensive dashboard for viewing company rankings, detailed analyses, and customizable scoring parameters.
+InvestIQ is a modern stock scoring platform built with React and Express, designed to analyze and rank Nifty 50 companies using configurable scoring algorithms.
+The application features an elegant gradient-based design with glassmorphism effects and provides a comprehensive dashboard for viewing company rankings, detailed analyses, and customizable scoring parameters.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Design preferences: Modern, appealing visual design with gradient backgrounds and glassmorphism effects.
+Branding: "InvestIQ" with a smart logo combining TrendingUp and BarChart icons.

 ## System Architecture